trufflesuite/trufflesuite.github.io/_harp/public/tutorials/using-infura-custom-provider.md

 module.exports = {
   networks: {
-    "rotsten": {
+    "ropsten": {
-      network_id: 3,    // Official rotsten network id
+      network_id: 3,    // Official ropsten network id
       provider: engine, // Use our custom provider
       from: address     // Use the address we derived }
   },
   rpc: {
-    // Use the default host and port when not using rotsten
+    // Use the default host and port when not using ropsten
     host: "localhost",
     port: 8545
   }